-During the reporting period, it is noted that all the monitoring results were within their corresponding Action and Limit Levels except two testing results in February and March triggered the corresponding Action Level of SS, and investigations were conducted accordingly.
-Based on the findings presented in Construction Phase Monthly EM&A Report No. 86 and 87, the cases that triggered the corresponding Action Level were not related to the Project.
+During the reporting period, it is noted that most of the monitoring results were within their corresponding Action and Limit Levels while six testing results and one testing result triggered the corresponding Action and Limit Levels of DO respectively.
+Investigations were conducted accordingly.
+Based on the findings presented in Construction Phase Monthly EM&A Report No. 90, the cases that triggered the corresponding Action and Limit Levels were not related to the Project.
 Hence, the Project did not introduce adverse impact to all water quality sensitive receivers.
 All required actions under the Event and Action Plan were followed.

-Nevertheless, the non-project related trigger was attended to and initiated corresponding action and measures.
+Nevertheless, the non-project related triggers were attended to and initiated corresponding action and measures.
 As part of the EM&A programme, the construction methods and mitigation measures for water quality will continue to be monitored and opportunities for further enhancement will continue to be explored and implemented where possible, to strive for better protection of water quality and the marine environment.